Saving Lives With Real-Time Analytics

 So, what makes an application provide the most value?
 The answer is the ability to ingest, combine, process, and deliver results at UX speeds while undertaking complex computations.
 An application that can digest rich, large-scale data along with its context and analysis in real-time can deliver infinite value.

 Doctors see an average of 20 patients every day.
 These 20 patients are unique individuals with diverse medical histories, conditions, and health risks.
 Doctors, nurses, and other medical professionals in hospitals and clinics make life or death decisions several times a day often running on very little sleep.
 The stakes couldn’t be higher.
 While they are brilliant human beings, a real-time decision support application with predictive capabilities could significantly improve patient outcomes and help them do their jobs even better.

-Arming doctors with real-time data analysis from large scale, complex data sources can have limitless use cases.
+Arming doctors with real-time data analysis from large-scale, complex data sources can have limitless use cases.
 According to the Center for Disease Control (CDC), 1.7 million adults in America develop sepsis each year.
 Approximately 270,000 Americans die annually from sepsis.
-In fact, 1 in 3 patients who die in American hospitals have sepsis.
+In fact, 1 in 3 patients who die in American hospitals has sepsis.
 Think about the lives that could be saved by an application that could detect sepsis earlier.

-Molecula’s novel approach to data access is game changing to your application.
+Molecula’s novel approach to data access is game-changing for your application.

 - Reliable, scalable big data architecture to enable use cases never possible before.
 Simplify real-time data architecture use cases across massive amounts of distributed data sets by streamlining your data architecture and eliminating the need to pre-aggregate, federate, copy or move distributed data.

 - Increased user loyalty and adoption and at least 1000x performance improvement.
 Delight your users and drive adoption by enabling continuous, personalized insights at UX speed.